Police

 Court Referrals: No

-Reserves must possess a current POST Level I certificate and pass the Police Background.
-(No persons with felony convictions or currently on probation accepted.)
+Reserves must possess a current POST Level I certificate and pass a police background check.

 Qualifications: Must undergo the same hiring process as full-time officers and upon selection, successfully complete 400 hours of training with a Field Training Officer.

-Time Commitment: At least 20 hours/month, attend Regional Officer Training, and Reserve Unit Meetings.
+Time Commitment: At least 20 hours per month, attend Regional Officer Training, and Reserve Unit Meetings.

 Hours: Vary; see below.